-Interest expense consists of interest costs related to our debt facility, as well as amortization of loan costs and debt discounts.
-Our interest is subject to changes in one-month LIBOR and represents a monthly cash payment obligation.
-This debt facility is discussed in more depth in Liquidity and Capital Resources.
+Interest expense consists of interest costs related to our debt facility, as well as amortization of loan costs and debt discount.
+Our interest, which under our Perceptive credit facility was subject to changes in one-month LIBOR, represents a monthly cash payment obligation.
+Our new 12.5% Senior Secured Notes due 2025 issued on July 15, 2019 are discussed in Note 18, Subsequent Event, to our Consolidated Financial Statements and in Liquidity and Capital Resources.
+Interest expense is expected to increase based on additional borrowings under such new Notes.